Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 The monuments at Mahabalipuram have lots in store for art lovers and history buffs.
 Mahabalipuram falls in Kanchipuram District and is well connected to all major cities through road.
 The nearest airport is at Chennai (around 60 kilometres away).

-Kunthukal Beach, Vivekananda Memorial Hall, Pamban, Rameswaram
+Kunthukal Beach & Vivekananda Memorial Hall, Rameswaram

-More about the Vivekanda Memorial Hall
+More About Vivekananda Memorial Hall

-How to reach Kunthukal beach
+How to Reach Kunthukal Beach

 Tourist Attractions near Kunthukal Beach: